 - You can move a freestanding tent while it’s pitched- Freestanding tents don’t need to be staked out to stay pitched.
 If, after pitching your tent, you feel a rock or root in the middle of your back, you can simply pick the tent up and move it to a better, flatter spot.
 You don’t have to tear it down and start over.
 This helps you get a better night of sleep.

-- Freestanding tents set up faster- With a freestanding tent, you don’t have to spend as much time selecting a campsite or thinking about where your guy lines or stakes will go.
+- Freestanding tents offer fast and easy setup- With a freestanding tent, you don’t have to spend as much time selecting a campsite or thinking about where your guy lines or stakes will go.
 The tent pitches exactly the same every time.
 You don’t have to strategize or plan in order to get a good pitch.
 You can also use fewer stakes because they aren’t required to keep the tent pitched.
 This allows you to set up camp faster.

 - Easier to clean- You can simply pick up your freestanding tent while it’s pitched and shake it out.
 This is the easiest way to remove sand, dirt, bugs, and any other debris that accumulated inside while you were camping.